jdpace/ShadyDB/README.markdown

 ## Copyright

-Copyright (c) 2010 jdpace.
+Copyright (c) 2010 Jared Pace.
 See LICENSE for details.